 - Ventilation: Employers should have proper ventilation in areas that get hot.

 - Spot the signs of heat-related illnesses: Workers should take breaks and hydrate at the first signs of a heat-related illness.
 Don't hesitate to ask your supervisor to allow you to go home for the day if you must do so.

 - First-aid: Workers should be trained in first aid in the event of a serious illness.

 - Monitor and accommodate: Employers should monitor and accommodate workers with certain health conditions, such as high blood pressure and heart conditions.

 Can I collect workers' compensation in New York for a heat-related illness?

 If you become ill on the job due to hot conditions or other causes, you may be eligible for compensation to cover your medical expenses and lost wages while you recover.
 To file a workers' compensation claim, it's important to consult with an experienced attorney who can help guide you through the process, ensure that all paperwork is properly filled out and that all required documentation is prepared for trial.

-The legal team at Pasternack Tilker Ziegler Walsh Stanton & Romano LLP Attorneys At Law serves clients in the five boroughs of NYC and across the state.
+The legal team at Pasternack Tilker Ziegler Walsh Stanton & Romano LLP Attorneys At Law serves clients in NYC and across the state.
 Contact us to find out how we can help you.